simileoluwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #13.i script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.
 printf %0.2f'\n' $NUM

+#14.
+Write a script that converts a number from base 10 to base 16.
+printf "%x\n" $DECIMAL

+#15.